Red curry of tiger prawns, wild ginger, green peppercorns & sweet basil

 Method:

-Firstly, cook out the curry paste.
-Begin by gently melting the coconut oil in a large, non-stick frying pan.
-To this add the pea aubergines, green peppercorns and the makrut lime leaves and allow to sizzle in the oil for 30 seconds or so.
+Cook the Curry Paste: Begin by gently melting the coconut oil in a large, non-stick frying pan.
+Add the pea aubergines, green peppercorns, and makrut lime leaves, allowing them to sizzle for about 30 seconds.

-Once all prawns are cooked, add the rest of the coconut milk and gently stir into the curry, have a taste, adjust the seasoning if needed.
-It should be a delicate balance of sweet, salty, spicy and aromatic from the array of dry spices in the curry paste.
+Finish the Curry: Once the prawns are cooked, add the remaining coconut milk and stir gently.
+Taste and adjust the seasoning for a perfect balance of sweet, salty, spicy, and aromatic flavours.

-To serve, throw in the handful of Thai basil just before serving into bowls and dish up half the prawns into 2 bowls, upon steamed Jasmine rice and accompanied by a cheek of lime.
-Stick a sprig of fresh Thai basil on the top if you are feeling it.
+Serve: Just before serving, toss in the Thai basil.
+Dish up the prawns over steamed Jasmine rice, with a cheek of lime and a sprig of fresh Thai basil on top if you're feeling fancy.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.